Most of the dry land on the earth is covered with soil.

 Erosion also happens when too many trees are cut down.
 This is called deforestation.
 The trees were holding the soil together.
 When they are gone, the winds and water, blow and wash the soil away.

 Erosion is also causes by some farming practices.
 Farmers need to protect farmland from the wind by planting windbreaks around their land.
-They should move herds of sheep and cattle around so that grasslands will have time to grow back.
+They should move herds of sheep and cattle around so that grasses will have time to grow back and help keep the soil free from erosion.

 There are several types of soil erosion.